sowrensen/zkconnect/readme.md

   port: 4370 # usually 4370 is used by most of the devices
 endpoint: http://my-app.test/log # a post API route to your app
 transmission: true # whether or not to transmit data to API, useful for debugging purpose
+log:
+  filename: transaction # name of log file
+  split: true # splits log file for each day if enabled, else writes into one file
 ```

 ### Running